tbringloe/Bioinformatics-CrashCourse/README.md

 You have now assembled several sequences.
 Compare the sequences to NCBI's database using [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&BLAST_PROGRAMS=megaBlast&PAGE_TYPE=BlastSearch&SHOW_DEFAULTS=on&LINK_LOC=blasthome) and to [BOLD](http://v4.boldsystems.org/) records under the "identification" tab to assign taxonomic information to the sequences.

 1. What are the top hits for each sequence, and to what percentage to the sequences match existing records?
+Using the information in BOLD, can you describe the global distribution of the identified species?

 ## Lab 2 Assembling and annotating organellar genomes
 Now that our reads are trimmed, and we are confident our data is of high quality, we can begin assembling reads.
 One option is to assemble the entire dataset.
 This would produce millions of contigs.
 It would also be computationally demanding (potentially impossible depending on the complexity of the dataset and the resources required to assemble).
 Rather than assemble the entire dataset, we will assemble the organellar genomes.
 This can be achieved using NOVOPlasty, a clever program that leverages a seed sequence and coverage information to infer circular organellar genomes.
 The following tutorial will produce mitochondrial and chloroplast sequences in two samples.
 The remainder of the lab will be dedicated to understanding annotations.